-The CCI-500 is a fully-connected interconnect, meaning that any master can communicate with any slave, subject to the address map you define.
+The CCI-500 is a fully-connected interconnect, meaning that any master can communicate with any slave, subject to the user-defined address map.
 See your SoC documentation for the address map that your implementation supports.

 2.4.2 Snoop filter